Aubanyx/bcbb-the-who/README.md

 - [x] Apache
 - [x] SASS
 - [x] Heroku

-### What should we do?
+- [x] Some library to implant on the project

+### Instructions :
 The **rules** of this project are here : https://github.com/becodeorg/LIE-Hamilton-4.25/tree/master/01-main-course/02-the-hills/02-bcbb

 The goal of this project was to build a PHP forum in teams of 4.
-For most of us, it was the first time that we worked with PHP and other technology and languages.
+For most of us, it was the first time that we worked with PHP and others technologies and languages.

 We encountered some **difficulties** during this project, such as getting started with PHP and MySQL, server logic, ...
 We were also **3** instead of 4 for the first two weeks.